Sign In / Sign Out

 As senior associate dean, Rebecca Blatt directs Cronkite School master’s programs, online student services, academic advising and new program development.
 She also oversees some of the school’s signature programs: Cronkite News, the Howard Center for Investigative Journalism and the Robert Wood Johnson Foundation Health Reporting Initiative.
 Blatt served in two faculty positions before joining the Cronkite School leadership team.
 As director of the Cronkite News Digital Production Bureau, she led a team of undergraduate and graduate students who produced and managed digital content for Cronkite News, the news division of Arizona PBS.
 She also previously directed the Cronkite Public Insight Network Bureau, which was awarded the prestigious ASU President’s Award for Innovation and the Associated Press Media Editors College Innovator of the Year award under her leadership.
 Blatt began her career in public radio at NPR, North Carolina Public Radio and WAMU 88.5 FM in Washington, D.C. firstname.lastname@example.org

-As associate dean, Jessica Pucci leads the school’s Digital Audiences programs, including curriculum development across the Digital Audiences degree programs and oversight of the Digital Audiences Lab.
+As associate dean, Jessica Pucci leads the Cronkite School’s undergraduate recruitment, online degree programs, Los Angeles expansion, and strategic communications programs, including the school’s Digital Audiences degrees and oversight of the Digital Audiences Lab and PR Lab.
 She also leads the school’s executive education programs and synergies that leverage the school’s expertise in audience growth, engagement and measurement, including partnerships with the NCAA Final Four, and the award-winning Electionland project.
 Prior to her current role, Pucci served as director of Digital Audience Programs and director of the Cronkite News social media team.
 She began her career as a food and travel journalist, and later held editorial posts at various consumer magazines before working as a digital strategist for national retail clients. email@example.com

 Melanie Asp Alvarez is a longtime broadcast news manager and educator now serving as an Assistant Dean at the Walter Cronkite School of Journalism and Mass Communication.
 Her focus is on the first-year Cronkite experience, with leadership in undergraduate orientation, events and student success.
 She also chairs the Cronkite Academic Standards Committee.